claudiu-tomescu/maui-slalom-workshop/README.md

 This lesson takes our application development one step further by:

+* Load stories automatically when page loads

-* Implementing a multi tab interface (each tab will show a different category of articles: arts, science, etc. )
+* Implementing a multi tab interface (each tab will show a different category of articles: arts, science, etc.)

 * Implement pull to refresh for loading the list of articles